 Teen Court is an innovative diversion program for first-time juvenile offenders.
 It is a real court of law that is entirely operated by youth volunteers (teen jurors, teen attorneys, clerk, and judge), with an adult mentor judge and attorneys providing guidance.
 The teen jury focuses on coming up with a restorative sentence that will help the offender to repair harms and learn from their mistake.
 These courts are designed to empower youth, promote accountability, provide access to youth resources, and model peer leadership.
 Teen Courts have succeeded in hundreds of communities across the country because they offer an important educational opportunity for young people to learn about how the justice system works and put civics into practice.

-Teen Court is a collaborative program involving the Humboldt County Probation Department, the Humboldt County Superior Court, Arcata Police Department Diversion, local Schools, and other community service entities.
+Teen Court is a collaborative program involving the Humboldt County Probation Department, the Humboldt County Superior Court, local police departments and schools, and other community service entities.

 Teen Court offers two track levels of involvement.
 Everyone starts out with an initial 2 hour training, and volunteers as much or as little as they like.
 Then at the 2nd semester or the end of the year, youth have the opportunity to decide to join a more intensive track- so, they’ll either be on Track 1 or Track 2.

 - TRACK 1: Volunteer to serve in positions for restorative proceedings.
 Volunteer as little or as much as you like.

 - TRACK 2: The more intensive track is the TEEN COURT LEADERS PROGRAM, which is geared towards a more involved and committed group of volunteers that meets every Thursday during the school year.
 Work on court improvements, recruiting and training new volunteers, receive advanced training, make presentations in community and go on field trips